subugoe/rdd-technical-reference/rdd-technical-reference.md

 - **XQuery**: We use the [xqdoc style guide](http://xqdoc.org/xquery-style.pdf) with the following addenda:

     - use double quotes instead of single quotes (for easy escaping)
-    - use four spaces for a TAB (because eXide makes it so)
+    - use four spaces for a TAB (because eXide switching the preferences in eXide's setting isn't permanent)

 - **XSLT**: Since there is no official style guide for XSLT, we decided to write [our own](https://github.com/subugoe/rdd-technical-reference/tree/master/style-guides/FE-XSLT.pdf), resulting from common best practices and own experiences within the department.

-- **Python**: For Python [PEP 8](https://www.python.org/dev/peps/pep-0008/) should be used, Django has a styleguide based on PEP-8 with some exceptions: [Django-Styleguide](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/).
-There are linters and tools like [flake-8](https://pypi.org/project/flake8/) and [pep-8](https://pypi.org/project/pep8/) availabe to support.
+- **Python**: For Python [PEP 8](https://www.python.org/dev/peps/pep-0008/) should be used, Django has a style guide based on PEP-8 with some exceptions: [Django-Styleguide](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/).
+There are linters and tools like [flake-8](https://pypi.org/project/flake8/) and [pep-8](https://pypi.org/project/pep8/) available as support.

 - **SPARQL**: For SPARQL there is not really any official style guide and there is no possibility to simply include any code style automatically using a code style file.
-We just collect some advices how to format and use SPARQL code.
+We just collect some advice how to format and use SPARQL code.

     - declaration of variables should start with a **?** (and not with a **$**).
     - opening parenthesis **{** should be at the end of the line.
 Closing parenthesis in a separate line.
+Example:

 ```
 SELECT * WHERE {